-The Breath project (Project Number: 2022-1-PL01-KA220-HED-000089283) has been Co-financed by the European Union.
-However, the views and opinions expressed are solely those of the author or authors and do not necessarily reflect the position of the European Union or the Foundation for the Development of the Education System, nor can the European Union or the entity granting the scholarship be responsible for them.
+The Breath project (Project Number: 2022-1-PL01-KA220-HED-000089283) has been Co-funded by the European Union.
+Views and opinions expressed are however those of the author or authors only and do not necessarily reflect those of the European Union or the Foundation for the Development of the Education System.
+Neither the European Union nor the entity providing the grant can be held responsible for them.

 Project Description